 Senior Executive, U.S. Programming

 Susie is a licensed, master’s degree-level social worker with 25 years of experience in international child welfare, including family strengthening, domestic adoption and international adoption.
-Susie provides leadership and strategic direction for Holt’s U.S.-based programming, growing Holt’s services to children and families domestically.
+Susie provides leadership and strategic direction for Holt’s U.S.-based programming, growing Holt’s services to children and families domestically, and oversees Holt’s post-adoption services program.
 Susie has served as a peer reviewer for the Council on Accreditation and strives to build collaborative relationships with other child welfare professionals so together they can help transform the lives of children and families around the world.
 Susie and her husband are parents to two children, a son and a daughter both adopted from Thailand.

-Lisa provides guidance and leadership for every step of the adoption process — from family intake to post-adoption — and continually seeks creative ways to develop Holt’s services to children and families.
+Lisa provides guidance and leadership for every step of the adoption process, and continually seeks creative ways to develop Holt’s services to children and families.
 Lisa is a licensed, master’s degree-level social worker with over 25 years of experience in international adoption.
 Lisa began her Holt career while still in college, as a summer volunteer in Korea, and worked for Holt in Thailand and Ecuador — giving her a unique perspective on all parts of the adoption process.
 She has several family members who were adopted internationally, and she stands committed to elevating the voice of adoptees and drawing upon their experiences to inform Holt’s work and practices.